-The Compensation Committee retains its own independent compensation consultant who reports directly to the committee.
+The Compensation Committee retains its own independent compensation consultant who reports directly to the Compensation Committee.
 The independent compensation consultant's engagement includes reviewing and advising on material aspects of the Company's annual incentives and equity compensation.
-Since 2017, the Compensation Committee has engaged the services of FTI as its independent compensation consultant.
-During fiscal year 2018, FTI provided the following executive compensation consulting services to the Compensation Committee:
+In 2020, the Compensation Committee engaged FPL to provide analysis and recommendations regarding (1) annual bonuses and long-term incentive compensation for our executive management team, and (2) the director compensation program for independent members of our Board of Directors.
+FPL reports directly to the Compensation Committee and has not performed and does not currently provide any other services to management or the Company.
+The Compensation Committee has determined that FPL is independent pursuant to the Compensation Committee charter.